 Designing communications systems at a community workshop

-Each new service or product is highly accessible and relevant to local community members, using popular channels such as radio and SMS to convey critical information.
+The new services and forecast products are more accessible and relevant to residents, through the use of popular channels such as radio and SMS to convey critical information in a simplified language.

-Local radio stations and news organizations are sharing daily updates and advice, while a Kiberan cinematographer is raising awareness of extreme weather events through video.
-Our community partners share easy-to-understand forecasts through SMS, word of mouth, and even phone calls, as well as organizing preventative “community clean-ups” to protect neighborhoods from flooding as the heavy rains set in.
-Finally, local schools are educating children on how to protect themselves from extreme climate conditions.
+Community radio stations in Kibera, Majengo, Korogocho, Mukuru and Kawangware and a city-wide radio station, as well as other news organizations, are sharing daily updates and advice messages as well as discuss weather-related risks and challenges to create awareness among the population.
+While in Kibera our community partners share easy-to-understand forecasts through SMS, word of mouth, and even phone calls, as well as organizing preventative “community clean-ups” to protect neighborhoods from flooding as the heavy rains set in.
+Finally, a Kiberian cinematographer is raising awareness of extreme weather events through video while in Dar es Salaam especially local schools are educating children on how to protect themselves from extreme climate conditions.

 Impact

-Through DARAJA, residents of informal settlements in Dar es Salaam and Nairobi will have access to reliable and relevant climate information that enables them to stay safe and minimize risk.
+Through DARAJA, residents of informal settlements in Dar es Salaam and Nairobi now have improved access to reliable and relevant climate information that enables them to stay safe and minimize risk.

-National meteorological services will have new models for reaching a broader set of their beneficiaries that can potentially be used to help reach other vulnerable communities across East Africa.
+National meteorological services have new models for reaching a broader set of end-users of their forecast products that can potentially be used to help reach other vulnerable communities across East Africa.
+Next up, DARAJA will be expending to the cities of Kigali, Rwanda; Kampala, Uganda; Addis Ababa, Ethiopia; and Kartoum, Sudan.